reubenharry/physics/docs/physics/statisticalphysics.md

 $$Z = \int D\phi^- e^{F_0[\phi^-]}\int D\phi^+e^{F_0[\phi^+]}e^{F_I[\phi^-, \phi^+]} \\ \quad \\
 := \int D\phi^-e^{-F'[\phi^-]}
 $$

-$F'$ is also analytic, so differs from $F$ by the coefficients $a_i$, however the path integral is over functions whose Fourier components only go up to $\Lambda'$.
-We therefore rescale by $k \mapsto b k$, so $x \mapsto x/b$, and also rescale so that the $\nabla \phi \cdot \nabla\phi$ term has the same coefficient as in $F$.
 -->

-This procedure is parametrized by $b \in [1,\infty)$, and each $a_i$ describes a point on the information manifold over fields, so what we have is a flow on the manifold.
+This procedure is parametrized by $b \in [1,\infty)$, and each $a$ describes a point on the information manifold over fields, so what we have is a flow on the manifold.
 Certain fixed points of the flow correspond to critical points (i.e. points of phase transition), therefore our interest is in these points and their stability (i.e. the local linearization of the flow around these points).

 #### Gaussian example